TEN BOOKS TO READ BEFORE VISITING SOUTH KOREA

 BY LISA SEE

-Lisa See is a Chinese American author, but her latest novel, published in 2019, highlights the lives of haenyeos – women from the South Korean island of Jeju who support their families by deep-diving for fish, while their husbands stay home taking care of the children
+Lisa See is a Chinese American author, but her latest novel, "The Island of Sea Women," published in 2019, highlights the lives of haenyeos – women from the South Korean island of Jeju who support their families by deep-diving for fish, while their husbands stay home taking care of the children

 Set over several decades from the 1930s to modern times, the book follows two childhood friends—Young-sook, whose ambition is to follow in her mother’s footsteps and become a diver and her best friend, Mi-ja, an orphan who lives with her uncaring aunt and uncle.
 Her father had been a collaborator for the hated Japanese, and she is forever marked by this association.
 The two young women remain friends despite misunderstandings until Mi-ja does something unfathomable and unforgivable.